 From the bench to the bedside, research is a critical cornerstone of the Department of Internal Medicine's mission.
-Our residents participate in research, or other scholarly work, based on personal interests and career goals during training.
-Residents are paired with research mentors as outlined in our mentorship section early in their training to allow ample time to complete projects.
-Our elective schedule allows for up to 3 months of research and scholarship time, the maxiumum allowed by ABIM regulations.
-We support travel and meeting expenses for submissions of Department of Internal Medicine research to regional and national conferences.
+Our residents participate in a range of research, QI projects, narrative medicine, and other scholarly work, and present and publish regularly.
+Our elective schedule allows for up to 10 weeks of research and scholarship time.

-In addition to bench-to-bedside scientific endeavors, Utah has a strong record of health systems and implementation science research – starting from the nation’s first biomedical informatics department, to the Intermountain Healthcare Leadership Institute, and more recently with our major training sites drawing national acclaim for being leaders in value-driven outcomes, high quality care and price transparency (for more information, please visit The State of Value in U.S. Healthcare).
+In addition to bench-to-bedside scientific endeavors, Utah has a strong record of health systems and implementation science research – starting from the nation’s first biomedical informatics department, to the Intermountain Healthcare Leadership Institute, the Salt Lake City VA, and more recently with our major training sites drawing national acclaim for being leaders in value-driven outcomes, high quality care and price transparency (for more information, please visit The State of Value in U.S. Healthcare).

-Residents interested in quality improvement, informatics, or implementation science have ample opportunity, and a strong track record, of contributing to major projects and developing skills needed to be the next generation of healthcare leaders.
+Residents interested in quality improvement, informatics, or implementation science have ample opportunity to contribute to major projects and developing skills needed to be the next generation of healthcare leaders.